Google Shows Dynamic Search Snippets to Show Pages in SERPs that Include Searcher’s Query Terms

 When someone searches at Google, the results they see provide hints about what a searcher might find if they click through to those pages.
-A combination of title (doing double duty as a link as well in Google and Bing), snippet description, and URL might tell us why a page was ranked highly enough for us to see it when we type some words into a search box, and hit the button next or it, or our enter button.
-Some sites do a great job of crafting titles and meta descriptions and content that might be shown, and might convince us to visit a page.
+A combination of title (doing double duty as a link as well in Google and Bing), snippet description, and URL might tell us why a page was ranked high enough for us to see it when we type some words into a search box and hit the button next or it, or our enter button.
+Some sites do a great job of crafting titles and meta descriptions and content that might be shown and might convince us to visit a page.
 Some sites don’t do quite as well.

 And sometimes, when we search for a second query that might contain one or more of the same terms (or “tokens”) as our first query, and one of the same pages shows up in search results, Google might transform the result to give it a completely new snippet, at least according to a patent filed in 2011 and granted on February 19th.
 Google refers to this as “dynamic snippet generation,” and tells us that